 Dr. Duval was born in Provo as a BYU baby before moving to Alaska, Oregon, and finally back to Utah.
 He graduated from Orem High and then BYU and received his Doctor of Optometry degree from the Southern College of Optometry (Memphis, Tennessee).
 He loves being outdoors hiking, skiing, or hunting.
-He enjoys playing the piano and spending time with his wife and 3 children, with a fourth on the way!
+He enjoys playing the piano and spending time with his wife and 4 children, including a newborn!

 Dr. Duval obtained his Bachelors from Brigham Young University-Provo in Exercise Science.
 He received his Doctor of Optometry degree from Southern College of Optometry (Memphis, Tennessee).
 After graduation he completed a residency in Pediatrics, Vision Therapy, and Vision Rehabilitation making him 1 of 3 optometrists in Utah to gain this type of advanced training.
 He also completed his Board Certification in Vision Development and Vision Therapy making him a Fellow from the College of Optometrists in Vision Development (FCOVD).
 He is also a member of Neuro Optometric Rehabilitation Association (NORA).

 My road to Optometry was quite the journey.
 When I was 4 years old, I jumped off a windowsill and hit my head on coffee table along my left eyebrow.
 Shortly thereafter I developed a lazy eye with my left eye pointing inwards.
 I underwent strabismus surgery on my left eye to point them in the same direction and wore big thick bi-focals for the next few years to help.
 My eyes were straight, but I continued to see an eye doctor every 6 to 12 months to follow up.
 My eyes were 20/20 with glasses so I never really worried about my eyes.